 Coping with chronic GvHD

 Chronic GvHD can be difficult to cope with.
+It can affect your quality of life Open a glossary item.
 Find out more about how it might affect you and what support is available.

 How long does chronic GvHD last?